-For the past 15 years, significant, large-scale studies have shown that "calcification" of the cardiac arteries, is a very strong marker of future heart attack risk.
-This "calcification", signifies the presence of underlying "plaque" which is the hallmark of ATHEROSCLEROSIS, the main pathology behind a heart attack or stroke.
+For the past 15 years, significant, large-scale studies have shown that "calcification" of the coronary arteries, is a very strong predictor of a future heart attack.
+The "calcification", signifies the presence of underlying "plaque" which is the hallmark of ATHEROSCLEROSIS, the main pathology behind a heart attack or stroke.

 How is CAC score done?

-- It's a 5 min CT scan, done in a radiology practice. - Has "no" risk and radiation is equivalent to roughly about 2.5 mamograms. - No "needle" or injection involved and no prepration required.
+- It's a 5 min CT scan, done in a radiology center. - Has absolutely minimal risk and the radiation is roughly equivalent to 2.5 mammograms. - No "needle" or injection is involved and no preparation required.

 How much does it cost?

-About $100, (about 20 coffees) but it's a test that "most likely" you don't have to repeat, depending on the results.
+20 coffees to get priceless info about your risk of a heart attack!!" most likely" you don't have to repeat, depending on the results.
 Considering the information you get, that cost is "negligible".
 20 coffees to get priceless info about your risk of heart attack!!

 Or they look like this, with significant calcification